-Apparently, only few other cities in the world have an underground as extensive as Naples.
-Supposedly, over 60% of the city sits on top of tunnels and caverns.
+Apparently, only a few other cities in the world have an underground as extensive as the Naples underground.
+Supposedly, over 60 per cent of the city sits on top of tunnels and caverns.
 Only about a third of it has been uncovered, which means there could be other secrets hidden beneath.

-After the Romans conquered the Greeks, they added aqueducts to improve the reservoirs and cisterns for their own use.
+After the Romans conquered the Greeks, they added aqueducts to improve the reservoirs and cisterns for their use.
 I mean, you can’t be surprised at that as Roman-engineering prowess is legendary.
+Just look at Rome.
 Thanks to them, the Naples underground tunnels are here for us to explore.

-The original tunnels and reservoirs were for storing water supplies.
-In modern times, they played a more practical role.
+The original Naples underground tunnels and reservoirs were used for storing water supplies after the tuff was removed.
+In modern times, they played a more practical role even as far back as the Second World War.

-During the mid-1800s, Ferdinand II of Bourbon, ruler of Naples at the time, asked for an escape tunnel in fear of a rebellion.
+During the mid-1800s, Ferdinand II of Bourbon, who ruled Naples at that time, asked for an escape tunnel in fear of a rebellion.
 The tunnel was to connect the Royal Palace with today’s Via Morelli.
 Although the tunnel wasn’t finished before the fall of the Bourbons, a portion of it connected into the network of existing cavities.

 As Naples was one of the most heavily bombed cities in Italy, the tunnels became homes for people whose homes suffered damage in the raids.
 After the war, some portions of the tunnels served more of a storage function for garbage and unwanted items.